LeToteTeam/unresponsys/readme.md

 table.rows.find(123)
 ```

-Takes an id (integer)

-Returns an instance of `Unresponsys::Row` or throws an `Unresponsys::NotFoundError`
+Takes an id (integer).
+Returns an instance of `Unresponsys::Row` or throws an `Unresponsys::NotFound`

 ### New row